• Skip to primary navigation

 Instructions

-• Cover a large cookie sheet with parchment paper.
-Set cookie sheet in oven to keep warm.
+• Preheat the oven to 170°F. Line a large cookie sheet with parchment paper and place it in the oven to keep warm.
+A warm pan makes spreading the brittle easier.

-• Into a large saucepan over medium heat, add sugar, corn syrup, salt, and water.
-Stir continuously for 3 minutes, or until sugar is dissolved.
+• In a large saucepan over medium heat, combine the sugar, corn syrup, salt, and water.
+Stir continuously for 3 minutes, or until the sugar is fully dissolved.

-• Remove from heat and quickly stir in butter and baking soda then immediately pour entire mixture onto cookie sheet.
-Use a buttered spatula to help spread the mixture into an even layer.
+• Remove from heat and quickly stir in the butter and baking soda, then immediately pour the mixture onto the prepared cookie sheet.
+Use a buttered spatula to spread it into an even layer.

 Tried this recipe?Mention @thiswifecooks or tag #thiswifecooks!